progit/progit/de/01-introduction/01-chapter1.markdown

 <!--These commands are nice because you can access them anywhere, even offline.
 If the manpages and this book aren’t enough and you need in-person help, you can try the `#git` or `#github` channel on the Freenode IRC server (irc.freenode.net).
 These channels are regularly filled with hundreds of people who are all very knowledgeable about Git and are often willing to help.-->

 Die „manpage“ Dokumentation ist nützlich, weil Du sie jederzeit anzeigen kannst, auch wenn Du offline bist.
-Wenn dir die manpages und dieses Buch nicht ausreichen, kannst Du deine Fragen auch in den Chaträumen `#git` oder `#github` auf dem Freenode IRC Server (irc.freenode.net) stellen.
+Wenn dir die manpages und dieses Buch nicht ausreichen, kannst Du Deine Fragen auch in den Chaträumen `#git` oder `#github` auf dem Freenode IRC Server (irc.freenode.net) stellen.
 Diese Räume sind in der Regel sehr gut besucht.
-Normalerweise findet sich unter den hunderten von Anwendern, die oft sehr viel Erfahrung mit Git haben, irgendjemand, der deine Fragen gern beantwortet.
+Normalerweise findet sich unter den hunderten von Anwendern, die oft sehr viel Erfahrung mit Git haben, irgendjemand, der Deine Fragen gern beantwortet.

 <!--## Summary ##-->
 ## Zusammenfassung ##

 <!--You should have a basic understanding of what Git is and how it’s different from the CVCS you may have been using.
 You should also now have a working version of Git on your system that’s set up with your personal identity.
 It’s now time to learn some Git basics.-->

 Du solltest jetzt ein grundlegendes Verständnis davon haben, was Git ist und wie es sich von anderen CVCS unterscheidet, die Du möglicherweise schon verwendet hast.
-Du solltest außerdem eine funktionierende Git Version auf deinem Rechner installiert und konfiguriert haben.
+Du solltest außerdem eine funktionierende Git Version auf Deinem Rechner installiert und konfiguriert haben.
 Jetzt wird es Zeit, einige Git Grundlagen zu besprechen.